spaugh/unit-conversion/README.md

 #### Testing

 Jest was used.
-For the API server, supertest was used.
+For the API, supertest was used.

 ## Next Steps